3,528 products added recently

 Tags Elementary, Reading, Comprehension, Vocabulary, Answers, Ccss, Common Core, Spelling, Writing, Passages

-Prefixes and Suffixes Practice Questions - Grades 1-2 Grammar (Word)
+Nouns Practice Questions - Grades 1-2 Grammar Presentable PDF

 ELA, Language Development, ESL, Grammar, Common Core, Resources for Teachers, Grade 1, 2, Worksheets & Printables, Worksheets, Assessments, Teacher Tools, Tests, Quizzes and Tests

-Prefixes and Suffixes Grammar Practice MCQS: 8 lessons, 120 MCQS, 35 pages ELA MCQS Overview: In this series of lessons, students will embark on an engaging exploration of the grammar skills that bring our language to life.
-These lessons are designed to help students identify, understand, and effectively use language arts skills in their writing and speech.
-Used with the free supplementary materials available for all topics, each lesson builds on the last, offering a mix of direct instruction, interactive group activities, and independent practice.
-Through fun and creative tasks, students will learn how to recognize grammar in sentences, understand their role in sentences and use them to enhance their own writing and speech.
-Prefixes and Suffixes Overview: Includes: Intro to Prefixes Intro to Suffixes Forming Suffixes Determining Affix Word Meaning Word Version This is the Word editable and version.
-This download is available in GOOGLE Docs, GOOGLE Forms, GOOGLE Slides.
-PDF, PPT, WORD, check the links below for more details.
-FULL CATALOG OF DOWNLOAD LINKS HERE Grade 1/2 Links: Capitalization and Punctuation Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Adjectives Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Nouns Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Pronouns Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Verbs Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Prefixes & Suffixes Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Sentence Structure Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Subject-Verb Agreement Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack ELA Review Questions Overview Questions have three answer choices.
-There are a handful of pictures on each test for aesthetic purposes, as well as a review sheet covering most of the topics covered in the product.
-Introduction or Example Sheet Each topic will include an introduction or example sheet to go through first with your students.
-Full Answer Keys Full answer keys and sample responses are provided so no matter how busy you are, you know you're covered!
-In the Supplementary Pack Interactive Ice Breakers: Fun, hands-on activities that get students thinking about adjectives right from the start.
-Guided Practice: Teacher-led exercises that reinforce the day’s lesson, ensuring students can confidently identify and use adjectives.
-Group and Partner Tasks: Collaborative activities that allow students to work together to solve problems, categorize adjectives, and create descriptive sentences.
-Independent Worksheets: Structured worksheets that provide individual practice and help solidify understanding of key concepts.
-Exit Tasks: Quick, reflective activities at the end of each lesson that assess understanding and encourage students to apply what they’ve learned.
+Nouns Grammar Practice MCQS: 10 lessons, 150 MCQS, 43 pages Snapshot Title: Parts of Speech: Nouns Practice Worksheets Grade 1-2 Genre: Instructional workbook / skills practice Subject: Reading / Grammar Primary Topic: Common, proper, possessive, collective, and compound nouns What This Teaches Best It teaches that nouns name people, places, or things.
+It clearly distinguishes common nouns from proper nouns.
+It introduces compound words, irregular plural nouns, possessive nouns, and collective nouns.
+It gives repeated practice identifying nouns and choosing nouns that fit sentence meaning.
+Learning Goals Students will identify nouns in simple sentences.
+Students will distinguish between common nouns and proper nouns.
+Students will recognize and use possessive nouns with apostrophes.
+Students will identify compound words and collective nouns.
+Students will recognize irregular plural nouns in context.
+Nouns Overview: Includes: Common Nouns Proper Nouns Irregular Plurals Possessive Nouns Collective Nouns PRESENTABLE PDF VERSION Run it like a slide show straight from a PDF, with no PowerPoint or extra software needed, just open, project, and teach.
+Other versions are available in the links list below or in the full catalog.
+FULL CATALOG OF DOWNLOAD LINKS HERE Grade 1/2 Links: Capitalization and Punctuation Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Adjectives Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Nouns Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Pronouns Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Verbs Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Prefixes & Suffixes Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Sentence Structure Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack Subject-Verb Agreement Google Docs Google Forms Google Slides PDF PPT Word Free Supplementary Materials Pack ELA Review Questions Overview Each review includes questions with three answer choices, making them simple and student-friendly to use.
+Every test also features a few pictures for visual appeal, along with a review sheet that helps revisit most of the key topics covered in the product.
+Introduction or Example Sheet Each topic comes with an introduction or example sheet that you can go through with your students before beginning the main work.
+This helps set the stage and gives students a clear starting point.
+Full Answer Keys Full answer keys and sample responses are included, so even on your busiest days, everything is ready to go and easy to check.
+In the Supplementary Pack Interactive Ice Breakers: Fun, hands-on activities that spark interest and get students thinking about adjectives right away.
+Guided Practice: Teacher-led activities that help students build confidence as they learn to identify and use adjectives correctly.
+Group and Partner Tasks: Collaborative activities that encourage students to work together, sort adjectives, solve tasks, and build descriptive sentences.
+Independent Worksheets: Clear, structured worksheets that give students the chance to practice on their own and strengthen their understanding.
+Exit Tasks: Short end-of-lesson activities that help check understanding and give students a chance to apply what they have learned.
 For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education